 In August 2012, the Organization invested, along with other Habitat affiliates, in a joint venture to take advantage of NMTC financing.
 As a result, the Organization has invested \$100,000 of cash plus a leverage amount of construction in process value of \$1,330,132.
 With this initial investment, the Organization was able to secure a 16-year loan in the amount of \$1,880,000 payable to CCM Community Development XXVII (CCM), an affiliate of the joint venture.
 The entire loan amount must be spent within the 12 months of the closing of the NMTC transaction.
-The debt requires interest only payments until November 10, 2020 at 0.7608%.
-The Organization makes semi-annual interest only payments to CCM.
-The loan is secured by substantially all the assets acquired by the affiliate from the project loan proceeds (see Note K).
+The loan accrues interest only for years one through seven at a reduced rate of .768%.
+Beginning in year eight through year fifteen, the principal balance of the loan is reduced by an eight-year amortization at the same rate of .768% (see NOTE K).

 Investments in joint ventures are accounted for under the equity method, with the Organization's share of the operating results of the joint venture reflected in interest income and investment income.
-During each of the years ended June 30, 2017 and 2016, investment income from joint ventures was approximately \$81,000.
+During each of the years ended June 30, 2018 and 2017, investment income from joint ventures was approximately \$81,000.

 Deferred revenue was recorded as a result of the investment in joint ventures.
-Deferred revenue recorded on the statements of financial position totaled \$77,782 and \$114,540 for the years ended June 30, 2017 and 2016, respectively.
+Deferred revenue recorded on the statements of financial position totaled \$41,024 and \$77,782 for the years ended June 30, 2018 and 2017, respectively.
 This amount is being amortized over the life of the underlying agreement and is reflected in the statements of activities as amortization of joint venture deferred revenue.
-Revenue of \$36,758 was recognized for each of the years ended June 30, 2017 and 2016.
+Revenue of \$36,758 was recognized for each of the years ended June 30, 2018 and 2017.